robmclarty/soko/README.md

 Soko can be installed in your project's local `node_modules` folder and run using npm's new `npx` command (which will search in your `$PATH`, but also in your local `node_modules/.bin` for any matching command).

+`npx` is a tool that came out with [npm v5.2.0](https://github.com/npm/npm/releases/tag/v5.2.0) "is meant to make it easy to use CLI tools and other executables hosted on the registry".

+This is how you [install node and update npm](https://docs.npmjs.com/getting-started/installing-node).

 ### Launch a NodeJS Server